HaxeCheckstyle/docs/haxe-checkstyle/unnecessaryconstructor.md

 Checks for unnecessary constructor in classes that contain only static methods or fields.

 {{site.data.alerts.info}} Instantiating static classes does not make sense.
-So this check helps to find unnecessary constructors in static classes. {{site.data.alerts.end}}
+So this check helps to find unnecessary constructors in static/utility classes. {{site.data.alerts.end}}

 ### Configuration